Badlands National Park (South Dakota)

 language

 Inclusive and decolonial perspectives underpin my pedagogical practice.
-I aim to celebrate language variation, dynamic multilingualism, knowledges of experience, and multimodality to include all student in a language study that suits their needs.
+I aim to celebrate language variation, dynamic multilingualism, knowledges of experience, and multimodality to include all students in a language study that suits their needs.

 GRADUATE STUDENT INSTRUCTOR/TEACHING ASSOCIATE (principal teacher)